Gaetano Guadagni: Career

 In the summer of 1769, he made his last visit to London, and became embroiled in the financial problems involving his impresario, the Honourable George Hobart, manager of the King's Theatre, Haymarket, who also offended the singer by hiring one Zamperina (his then mistress) in preference to Guadagni's own sister.
 Eventually Guadagni left the company there, and took part in unlicensed performances of Mattia Vento's Artaserse, sponsored by the former singer Theresa Cornelys at her home, Carlisle House, in Soho Square: for these he was fined £50, and threatened with Bridewell Prison, and maybe another whipping.
 His performances in London in the season of 1770-71 included a pasticcio version of Gluck's Orfeo, with additional music by Johann Christian Bach, Pietro Antonio Guglielmi, and one aria arranged by Guadagni himself.

 By 1773, the singer had fallen in with the blue-stocking Maria Antonia of Bavaria, Dowager Electress of Saxony, and had followed her to Munich.
 Here Burney encountered him again, and reports fascinatingly on his ability to sing perfectly in tune: so exact was his intonation in duets with his fellow castrato Venanzio Rauzzini that their singing generated "difference tones".
-He sang further settings of the Orpheus story by Antonio Tozzi (1775) and Ferdinando Bertoni (1776), which by no means continued the reformist tendencies of Gluck.
+He sang further settings of the Orpheus story by Antonio Tozzi (1775) and Ferdinando Bertoni (1776), the former to a new libretto in three acts by Marco Coltellini, an admirer of Ranieri de' Calzabigi, the latter to the 1762 one-act libretto by Calzabigi himself.
+Bertoni's setting, sometimes accused of plagiarism from Gluck's, enjoyed considerable popularity on the stage in the last quarter of the 18th century, often initially with Guadagni in the male lead..